openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 The software system test plan is created based on the requirements.
 As requirements may change, the software system test plan is continuously updated to reflect those changes.

-Software requirements are verified through review by filling out the Checklist Software Requirements Review.

 | Participants       |
 |--------------------|
 | CTO                |